Banc of California (NYSE:BANC) Posts Quarterly Earnings Results, Misses Estimates By $0.09 EPS

-Banc of California (NYSE:BANC – Get Free Report) issued its earnings results on Tuesday.
-The bank reported $0.10 EPS for the quarter, missing analysts’ consensus estimates of $0.19 by ($0.09), Zacks reports.
-Banc of California had a positive return on equity of 2.27% and a negative net margin of 21.99%.
-The business had revenue of $492.38 million during the quarter, compared to analysts’ expectations of $271.42 million.
-During the same quarter in the previous year, the business earned $0.32 EPS.
+Banc of California (NYSE:BANC – Get Free Report) released its earnings results on Tuesday.
+The bank reported $0.10 earnings per share for the quarter, missing the consensus estimate of $0.19 by ($0.09), Zacks reports.
+Banc of California had a negative net margin of 21.99% and a positive return on equity of 2.27%.
+The firm had revenue of $492.38 million during the quarter, compared to the consensus estimate of $271.42 million.
+During the same period in the prior year, the business posted $0.32 earnings per share.

-The company also recently disclosed a quarterly dividend, which was paid on Monday, July 1st.
+The firm also recently announced a quarterly dividend, which was paid on Monday, July 1st.
 Shareholders of record on Friday, June 14th were given a dividend of $0.10 per share.
 The ex-dividend date was Friday, June 14th.
-This represents a $0.40 annualized dividend and a yield of 3.09%.
-Banc of California’s payout ratio is -12.01%.
+This represents a $0.40 dividend on an annualized basis and a dividend yield of 3.03%.
+Banc of California’s payout ratio is presently -12.01%.

 Analysts Set New Price Targets